The Bill series 8

-The eighth series of The Bill, a British television drama, consisted of 105 episodes, broadcast between 2 January and 31 December 1992.
+The eighth series of The Bill, a British television drama, consists of 105 episodes, broadcast between 2 January and 31 December 1992.
 The series was released on DVD for the first time on 6 June 2012, in Australia.
-It features the above artwork, which features images of PC Steve Loxton and DC Mike Dashwood.
+The cover features images of PC Steve Loxton and DC Mike Dashwood.

 A number of cast and crew commentaries for Series 8 episodes have been recorded, available exclusively for subscribers of The Bill Podcast Patreon Channel.
 These include the episodes "Acting Detective", "Dinosaur" and "Just Send Some Flowers".

 All the major storylines and characters featured in 1992 are reviewed by TV historian Edward Kellett in the book Reaching A Verdict: Reviewing The Bill (1990-1992).